CP1404/Practicals/prac_04/README.md

 Commit.

-**Note:** if you have already committed your .idea folder to your repository, PyCharm does not provide a way to stop tracking this.
-You have to use the Git command line (e.g. git bash, or Mac Terminal) and run the command:
+**Note:** if you have already committed your .idea folder to your repository, PyCharm does not seem to provide a way to stop tracking this.
+You have to use the Git command line (e.g. git bash, or Mac Terminal).
+Ask your tutor if you've never done this before.
+_Change into your project folder_ and run the following command:

     git rm -r --cached .idea